Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

     print('x is the value of 0.')
 ```

 In the above example, we have set it up so that if `x` is 0, then our program tells us so.
-Otherwise, we know that we're going to do something specific when `x` is positive and something different when `x` is negative; but we either haven't figured those things out yet, or simply haven't implemented them.
+Otherwise, we know that we're going to do something specific when `x` is positive and something different when `x` is negative.
+We have used pass to suggest that we either haven't figured those things out yet, or simply haven't implemented them.